Bérénice Batut (CC BY-SA 4.0)

 We also participate in a wide range of activities in different international communities of practice in the life sciences:

 This program is made possible thanks to our partners and sponsors!

-de.NBI (the German Network for Bioinformatics Infrastructure) is supporting Bérénice and Malvika through in-kind contribution.
+de.NBI (the German Network for Bioinformatics Infrastructure) is supporting Bérénice’s involvement in OLS as part of her training work.